AdrianaFayos/movies_backend/README.md

 Challenge from the Fullstack Developer Bootcamp at <a href="https://geekshubsacademy.com/">GeeksHubs Academy</a> where we have to recreate the backend of a rental movie application.

-This project has been modified from the following [repository](https://github.com/GuillermoRaez/Backend_RentalMoviesAndTVShows).
+This code has been modified from the following [repository](https://github.com/GuillermoRaez/Backend_RentalMoviesAndTVShows) where you could find a previous project done with [Guillermo Raez](https://github.com/GuillermoRaez).

 I have adapted it to the POP'S TV frontend project that you could find by [clicking here](https://github.com/AdrianaFayos/movies_frontend).